INTERNATIONAL COVID NOTE: The ability to purchase a ticket does NOT mean you will be allowed to enter a particular country.

 - Passengers and aircrew members arriving at Mexican airports may be subject to health screenings including temperature checks.
 Those exhibiting symptoms may be subject to additional health screening and/or quarantine.

 🇺🇸 UNITED STATES

-- Visitors: With specific exceptions, foreign national who have been in any of the following countries during the past 14 days may not enter the United States.
+- Visitors: With specific exceptions, foreign nationals who have been in any of the following countries during the past 14 days may not enter the United States.
 No end dates have been announced.

 - European Schengen area

 - United Kingdom